 Debbie Austin FCCA on the different operating structures for when you start-up your new business.

-The selection you make will have huge implications on the amount of tax you pay, the degree of your personal liability (should the business fail), the amount of administrative work involved and even your ability to raise finance.
+The structure you choose will have significnat implications on the amount of tax you pay, the degree of your personal liability (should the business fail), the amount of administrative work involved and even your ability to raise finance.

 Starting out with the wrong set up can result in a lot of complications later on and may require extensive advice to sort it out.
 That will come at a significant cost should you need to move to an alternative structure.

-What are the different types of business structures for UK start-ups?
+What are the different types of UK business structures?

 1. Sole trader